FAQ: Overhydration: Am I at risk?

 Does this mean that I should take salt tablets?

-No this is not a good idea, because if you get your dose wrong, you can end up feel terribly nauseous and vomiting, dramatically affecting your performance.
+No this is not a good idea, because if you get your dose wrong, you can end up being worse off.
+In addition, you may feel terribly nauseous, with vomiting, dramatically affecting your performance.

 Sodium is absorbed best in the presence of the other electrolytes – and these in the appropriate balance/ratios to each other.

-We have done the thinking for you in GT Gel, EnduraPower, PaceLyte and Souties!
+We have done the thinking for you!
+Use GT Gel, EnduraPower, PaceLyte and Souties!
+Our formulas have high electrolytes for racing in heat – including sodium, Kalahari Salt and magnesium bis-glycinate.

 How much water should I safely drink during an event?

-If you are using our GT Gel, which is high in sodium and other electrolytes, a rough guide is that you hydrate according to bodyweight:
+If you are using our GT Gel and/or EnduraPower or PaceLyte and/or Souties, all of which are high in sodium and other electrolytes, a rough guide is that you hydrate according to bodyweight:

-How much water should I be drinking daily (at the office)?
+How much water should I be drinking daily (over a 24 hour period)?

-For example, if you weigh 70kg, then you should drink ~2100ml water/fluid over the day at the office.
+For example, if you weigh 70kg, then you should drink ~2100ml water/fluid over a 24-hour period.
+This includes all your liquids – tea, smoothies etc.

 I also like to include some Kalahari or Himalayan Salt on my food daily.